dotnet-project-file-analyzers/dotnet-project-file-analyzers.github.io/README.md

 (static code) [analyzers](https://docs.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.diagnostics.diagnosticanalyzer)
 that report issues on .NET project files.

-The documentation reflect the current repository state of the features, not the released ones.
+The documentation reflects the current repository state of the features, not the released ones.
 Check the [Release Notes](https://www.nuget.org/packages/DotNetProjectFile.Analyzers#releasenotes-body-tab) to understand if the documented feature you want to use has been released.